aashakadesai/NLP_Project_HENIN/README.md

 - tensorflow == 1.13
 - gensim, network, nltk

 Higher versions of tensor flow and keras are incompatible with the current HENIN codebase.
-Our comparison models can be run on google colab.
+Our experiments and comparison models can be run on google colab.

 ### Commands
-preprocessing:
-training / evaluation:

-for each model
+The provided notebooks can be used to preprocess and run the models.
+The datasets have to be uploaded onto your google drive (file paths may have to be modified to match your directory).
+The cells can be run in the notebook.

 ### Table of results